Sunday crash into protesting crowd elicits resolve to keep marching

 "I just couldn't look," he said.

 He went over to the driver as Clark held him down.
-After police pulled up, Clark handed the suspect to Lax, who helped march him over to officers near the doorway to The Walkway, a luxury apartment building on the corner.
-A witness's Facebook video showed Kraus repeatedly saying, "I'll kill myself."
+After police pulled up, Clark handed the suspect to Lax, who helped march him over to officers near the doorway to the Walkway, a luxury apartment building on the corner.
+A witness' Facebook video showed Kraus repeatedly saying, "I'll kill myself."

 "You're going to face justice," Lax recalled telling the driver.

 Minneapolis police suggested that Kraus, who is white, was under the influence of drugs or alcohol, but his official motive was unknown.
-He was booked in Hennepin County Jail on suspicion of criminal vehicular homicide.
-Witnesses insist that he was going so fast the crash could not have been an accident.
+He was booked in Hennepin County jail on suspicion of criminal vehicular homicide.
+Some witnesses say that he was going so fast the crash could not have been an accident.

 At the corner Monday evening, people who had survived the chaos of the night before summoned the courage to return — to share their side of the story, to seek solace in their community, to show they would not be cowed, to join others in demanding justice for Smith and now Knajdek.